 Geodesic greenhouses, on the other hand, are a miracle of modern materials.
 They are now affordable, easy to set up and maintain, and unbelievably energy efficient.
 Our geodesic greenhouses have a curved interior that allows the maximum amount of light to penetrate and helps air circulate via an automatic venting system that is heat activated.
 Here’s the best part: It requires no electricity to operate.

-Our greenhouses are so much less fragile than glass and so much more durable than polycarbon panels.
-In fact, the outside cover is made of a clear woven polycarbonate fabric that is 10 times stronger than regular polycarbon greenhouse covers.
-Each of our geodesic dome greenhouses also comes with a woven shade cover that can be used to lower temperatures in hot summer months.
+Our greenhouses are so much less fragile than glass and so much more durable than polycarbonate panels.
+In fact, the outside cover is made of a clear woven fabric that is 10 times stronger than regular plastic greenhouse covers.
+Each of our geodesic dome greenhouses also come with various ventilation options that can be used to lower temperatures in hot summer months.

 No-electricity-required, durable, lightweight, portable, heated and vented plant shelters also happen make excellent people shelters in an emergency.
 Geodesic shelters allow the heat absorbed by the earth and everything in the structure, to radiate out through the night.
 It’s an amazing way to harness nature’s best source of heat and life!

 If you’d like to learn more about Geodesic greenhouses and how they can help you extend your growing season, or even keep you safe and toasty in an emergency, check out our website or give us a call.
 The gardening (and storm) season is upon us!